kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 #### Review
-In this lab you explored the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.
+In this lab you explored the Microsoft Purview compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.